LaunchCodeEducation/java-web-development/src/chapters/control-flow-and-collections/collections.rst

 Here, we'll discuss a collection called ``ArrayList`` and compare it to the ``Array`` class.
 We'll then introduce a third collection type called ``HashMap``.
-These will be sufficient for our basic needs while we get going with Java.
+These three collection types will be sufficient for our basic Java needs.
 For more, refer to the official Java documentation on `collections <http://docs.oracle.com/javase/8/docs/api/java/util/Collections.html>`__.

 Gradebook, Three Ways